viksksingh/vikashksingh-site/content/insights/navigating-by-dead-reckoning.md

 ## Information, signal, and the thing worth steering by

-The usual objection arrives here: we are drowning in external information.
-Be it countless dashboards, feeds, research subscriptions, market scans.
-Surely no modern organisation lacks reference points in this era of information overload.
+Whenever I raise this idea, someone points to the dashboards, research subscriptions or market intelligence reports.
+It's a fair challenge.
+Modern organisations aren't short of information.
+They're drowning in it.

 This is where a distinction matters, and the innovation conversation keeps collapsing it.

-Information has become abundant and so accessible that it has gotten to the point of worthlessness, more often than not.
+Information has become so abundant that scarcity is no longer its defining characteristic.
+Attention is.
+Most information never changes a decision.

 A signal is rarer: a piece of the outside world that actually bears on your position.
 It could be in a competitor's quiet hiring pattern, or a regulation drafted in another jurisdiction.
 Perhaps it is in a technology crossing a cost threshold.
 Signals exist in the information flood, but they often arrive weak, ambiguous and inconveniently timed, and they drown easily in the noise of everything else.

 Then there is a third category, and it is the rarest asset in any economy.
 A validated signal is one that has survived honest interrogation by people with different vantage points and no incentive to be polite about it.
 Not an analyst note or a headline.
 But critically speaking, a claim that has been in a room with sceptics from outside its own world and still come out standing.
 That's a signal - vetted and genuine enough to pursue.

 Now this difference is not academic.
 I once sat with a leadership team that had planned around a comfortable assumption: a particular capability was five years away from being practical in their industry.
 It was in the strategy, priced into the roadmap, repeated in almost every deck.
 Then a session put them at a table with operators from an adjacent sector, and one of them said, without drama, that his business had deployed that capability the previous year.
 He described the vendor, the cost and the six months of pain.
 You could feel the room take a fix.
 The chart said one position but the apparent North Star said another.
-The plan organically changed within a month, and it changed because a signal had been validated in front of them, by a person with no stake in their comfort.
+The room was sceptical at first.
+Questions followed.
+Which vendor?
+At what scale?
+What didn't work?
+Within half an hour the conversation had shifted from whether the capability was viable to why we'd assumed it wasn't.
+Nobody had discovered a new technology that afternoon.
+We'd simply discovered our map was out of date.

 That is celestial navigation for enterprises.
-Plans are dead reckoning.
-Validated signals are the stars!
+Plans help you steer.
+Validated signals tell you whether you're still where you think you are.

 ## What this is not